I called Equifax to find out if I’d been affected but it just hung up on me, three times

 Former GrubHub employee testified drivers often complained about ‘ghost orders’

-People haven’t had much success online trying to find out it their Social Security number was included in a massive Equifax breach (affecting possibly half the U.S.) reported earlier today, so I called Equifax’s emergency response line to see what I could find out.
+People haven’t had much success online trying to find out if their Social Security number was included in a massive Equifax breach (affecting possibly half the U.S.) reported earlier today, so I called Equifax’s emergency response line to see what I could find out.

 The company put up a website earlier to allow consumers to see if hackers had stolen their data.
 However, rather than telling folks if their information was included in the breach, that site seemed to sign people up for TrustID, an Equifax service offering a suite of security products to protect them from digital theft.